-Veletri is a prescription drug approved by the Food and Drug Administration (FDA) to improve exercise capacity in cases of pulmonary arterial hypertension (PAH).
-Veletri may be referred to by its drug name, Epoprostenol.
+Veletri is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to improve exercise capacity in cases of pulmonary arterial hypertension (PAH).
+Veletri may be referred to by its drug name, epoprostenol.

 Veletri is a prostaglandin.
 Prostaglandins are hormone-like compounds made by the body.
 In cases of PAH, lower levels of prostaglandins are associated with narrowing of blood vessels in the lungs.
 Prostaglandins are believed to work in two ways.
 First, prostaglandins dilate the blood vessels of the lungs, increasing the blood flow and the amount of oxygen the cells receive.
 Second, prostaglandins help slow scarring in the blood vessels of the lungs, delaying the progress of the disease.

 Prescribing information states that Veletri is taken as a continuous intravenous infusion through a thin, flexible tube called a Hickman or Groshong line.
 The line is permanently implanted into the chest and attached to a pump worn on the belt or as a backpack.

 Veletri comes in the form of single-use vials that must be reconstituted before administration.

 The FDA-approved label for Veletri lists common side effects including headache, dizziness, anxiety, flu-like symptoms, jaw pain, musculoskeletal pain, flushed skin, dyspnea (difficulty breathing), changes in heart rhythm, nausea, vomiting, anxiety/ nervousness, slow heart rate, and diarrhea.